Sikkimese Bhutia language

-The Sikkimese Bhutia language (THL: dren jong ké, /bo/; 'rice valley language') is a Sino-Tibetan language spoken by the Bhutia people of the indian state of Sikkim and parts of Koshi province in eastern Nepal, and Bhutan.
+The Sikkimese Bhutia language (THL: dren jong ké, /bo/; 'rice valley language'), or Denjongke, is a Sino-Tibetan language spoken by the Bhutia people of the Indian state of Sikkim and parts of Koshi province in eastern Nepal, and Bhutan.
 It is one of the official languages of Sikkim.

-The Bhutia refer to their own language as Drendzongké (also spelled Drenjongké, Dranjoke, Denjongka, Denzongpeke or Denzongke) and their homeland as Drendzong ('Rice Valley').
+The Bhutia refer to their own language as Drendzongké (also spelled Drenjongké, Denjongke, Dranjoke, Denjongka, Denzongpeke or Denzongke) and their homeland as Drendzong ('Rice Valley').
 Up until 1975, Sikkimese was not a written language.
 After gaining Indian statehood, the language was introduced as a school subject in Sikkim and the written language was developed.

 Script

-Sikkimese is written using Sambhota script and Zhang Yeshe De Script, which it inherited from Classical Tibetan.
+Sikkimese is written using Tibetan script and Zhang Yeshe De Script, which it inherited from Classical Tibetan.
 Sikkimese phonology and lexicon differ markedly from Classical Tibetan, however.
 SIL International thus describes the Sikkimese writing system as "Bodhi style".
 According to SIL, 68% of Bhutia were literate in the Tibetan script in 2001.